 Each of these methods is based on ancient (and maybe some not so ancient) traditions pulled forward through time, weaving together new and old in a way that honours both.
 I believe that these living lineages or living traditions are a beautiful constellation of what remains, and what we yearn to remember.
 This is how I aim to serve Tea; honouring the past, honouring nature, and honouring Tea.

-While my hope is that my offerings will encourage you to dive into a relationship with Tea, the intention is not to teach you how to serve yourself or others.
-While I do have human teachers, I truly believe that the depth and meaning of this kind of practice has to come from forming a relationship with Tea herself.
-This is the practice, and it takes time.
+• While my hope is that my offerings might encourage you to dive into your own relationship with Tea, the intention is not to teach you how to serve yourself or others.
+I have had human teachers, but I also believe that the depth and meaning of this kind of practice has to come from forming a relationship with Tea herself.
+This is how we find The Way, and it takes time.
 It is also not something I believe any human can truly teach you how to do.
 Tea will always be the best and greatest teacher of Tea.

 Often, in sharing “how” to serve Tea, people get excited and share their practice and experiences too soon.
-I was one of those people, and have had many years of practice now to make up for that.
-These offerings took shape as a means to help you to remember to remember; to allow for a deeper connection to Tea, to Nature, to the Mystery and ultimately to yourself.
+I was one of those people, and have had many years of practice now in an attempt to make up for that.
+These offerings took shape as a means to help you to remember to remember; to allow for a deeper connection to Tea, to Nature, to the Mystery and ultimately to yourself to unfurl ALL IN GOOD TIME.
 That is an intimate, often deeply moving experience, and I believe in holding those close.

 If you are wanting to start your own Tea practice, please visit my human teacher Wu De's website Global Tea Hut (linked below).
 There are many back-issues of the Global Tea Hut magazine available for free, as well as several online courses and books available that can give you a wonderful foundation to start from.